khliland/CCI/README.md

 By reducing the number of trees, limiting tree depth, and using a smaller sample fraction, you can significantly speed up the testing process, however, the settings on the machine learning function should ideally be determined by pre tuning.

-The CCI package leverages the `xgboost` package to estimate the null distribution via the `xgb.train()` function.
-You can pass in various arguments to fine-tune the performance of `xgboost`.
+Using the `xgboost` option for method, you can pass in various arguments to "fine-tune" the performance of `xgboost`.
 For example:

 ```r
 set.seed(69)